Highlights from the Ratings and Financial Report for HDFC Bank Limited (HDB)

 HDB’s Market Performance

-HDB stocks went down by -2.89% for the week, with a monthly drop of -9.18% and a quarterly performance of -14.12%, while its annual performance rate touched -8.43%.
-The volatility ratio for the week stands at 1.66% while the volatility levels for the past 30 days are set at 1.96% for HDFC Bank Limited.
-The simple moving average for the period of the last 20 days is -3.54% for HDB stocks with a simple moving average of -13.65% for the last 200 days.
+HDB stocks went up by 1.89% for the week, with a monthly drop of -1.16% and a quarterly performance of -11.47%, while its annual performance rate touched -10.12%.
+The volatility ratio for the week stands at 1.40% while the volatility levels for the past 30 days are set at 1.89% for HDFC Bank Limited.
+The simple moving average for the period of the last 20 days is -0.28% for HDB stocks with a simple moving average of -11.22% for the last 200 days.

-During the last 5 trading sessions, HDB fell by -2.89%, which changed the moving average for the period of 200-days by -24.48% in comparison to the 20-day moving average, which settled at $65.26.
-In addition, HDFC Bank Limited saw -12.47% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HDB rose by +1.89%, which changed the moving average for the period of 200-days by -18.81% in comparison to the 20-day moving average, which settled at $64.81.
+In addition, HDFC Bank Limited saw -10.45% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for HDB